 The subject matter of each test varies, which depends upon the type of test which an individual takes.

 The main purpose of this exam is to test the ability of the candidates who have a desire to study or work abroad.
 This test is only for those countries where the English language is the primary mode of communication.

-Moreover, for the purpose of immigration is also necessary.
-There is a total of 1200 test centers in 140 countries all over the world.
+Moreover, the purpose of immigration is also necessary.
+There is a total of 1200 test centres in 140 countries all over the world.
 More than 10000 colleges and agencies use the scores and grades of this test across the globe.
 Globally three million students take this English assessment in a year.
 The eligibility requirements for this test are:

 - Studying abroad for graduate or postgraduate level

 - Applying for tier 4 student visa to study in Uk

 - Applying to get employment in an English speaking country

 IELTS Exam Pattern

 The exam pattern of the IELTS exam consists of four sections.
 They are discussed below: